 - You can also search for books in the multidisciplinary search engines and search engines by discipline.
 Use filters to limit your search result to books (or chapters).

 Borrowing books and accessing e-books

 The library offers direct access to e-books in the collection via WorldCat.
-You can find the frequently asked questions about e-books here.
+Visit our page with the frequently asked questions about e-books here.